wrld3d/wrld.js/example/README.md

 4. Open up a terminal in this directory.

-5. Run the command 'python Server.py'
+5. Run the command 'python -m SimpleHTTPServer 8000'

 6. Open 'http://localhost:8000/' in your browser.